Davis Kane, PhD, Licensed Psychologist

 Professional Highlights: Davis received his doctorate in counseling psychology from Brigham Young University and completed his pre-doctoral internship at the University of Hawaii at Mānoa.
 He has conducted research on several topics among diverse communities including racial discrimination, well-being, stigma, and beliefs regarding mental health and illness.

 Specialties: Davis works with adolescents and adults of diverse intersecting identities.
 He works collaboratively and strives to align treatment with his clients’ cultural beliefs and values.
 Davis’ practice is also informed by Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), and Compassion-Focused Therapy (CFT).
 He is especially drawn to work related to a person’s identity including gender identity, sexual orientation, race, ethnicity, and religion.
-Davis is a straight LGBTQ+ affirming ally.
+Davis is a straight LGBTQ+ affirming ally and a member of the LGBTQ+-Affirmative Guild of Utah.
 He has worked with individuals with a variety of clinical concerns including depression, insomnia, generalized anxiety, OCD, panic disorder, bipolar disorders, sexual concerns, PTSD, and trauma.